syuntoku14/fusion2urdf/README.md

 <img src="https://github.com/syuntoku14/fusion2urdf/blob/images/spot_mini.PNG" alt="spot_mini" title="spot_mini" width="300" height="300">

 Sometimes this script exports abnormal urdf without any error messages.
 In that case, the joints should have some problems.
 Redefine the joints and run again.

-In addition to that, this script currentely supports only revolute joints.
-I will fix this problem someday.
+In addition to that, make sure that this script currently supports only "Rigid", "Slider" and "Revolute".
+I will add new joint types someday.

 ## How to use